learn-co-curriculum/react-forms/README.md

 Forms in React are similar to their regular HTML counterparts.
 The JSX we write is almost identical.
 The way we store and handle form data, however, is entirely new.
 In React, it is often a good idea to set up _controlled_ forms.
-A controlled form is a form that derives its input values from state.
+A controlled form is **a form that derives its input values from state**.
 Consider the
 following:

 ```js